I love home decor magazines and catalogs. It’s an “I-can’t-pass-them-up and I-read-them-cover-to-cover” kind of love 🙂

 I did buy these three specifically for this project.
 They were purchased at Michael’s.

 First, I chose one type of greenery and used wire cutters to snip off a section.
-I wound it around my wire form and used smaller gauge floral wire to attach it in a couple of places, being sure to leave some of the sprigs free….
+I wound it around my wire form and used smaller gauge floral wire (like this) to attach it in a couple of places, being sure to leave some of the sprigs free….

 Then I chose another type and added it in the same way….